frostplexx/LazyKeys/README.md

 ### Accessibility Permissions
 1. Go to **System Settings** → **Privacy & Security** → **Accessibility**
 2. Add LazyKeys to the list and enable it
-3. Restart LazyKeys: `killall lazykeys && lazykeys`
+3. Restart LazyKeys by killing the process: `killall lazykeys`

 ### Key Mapping Not Working
 - Ensure you've granted Accessibility permissions